vyos/vyos-documentation/docs/cli.rst

    The ``comment`` command allows you to insert a comment above the ``<config node>`` configuration section.
 When shown, comments are enclosed with ``/*`` and ``*/`` as open/close delimiters.
-Comments need to be commited, just like other config changes.
+Comments need to be committed, just like other config changes.

    To remove an existing comment from your current configuration, specify an empty string enclosed in double quote marks (``""``) as